 We’re walking across the field when they take the field, and we’re behind the second base area, we haven’t got quite to the shortstop area and they took the field.
 And he literally kind of flinched a little bit and looked up to the stands, because it was so loud and unbelievable.
 I had known Nomar Garciaparra because I spent a couple of months with the Red Sox when I got fired from the White Sox, and he was in Trenton (Double-A for Red Sox, 1995-02) when I was there.
 So we’re right there and I look at Nomar and I said, ‘Are you playing again today?
 I thought you were asking for a day off or something?’
 He said he’s been trying to get a day off but they haven’t given him one.
 And we both kind of smiled.

 Pedro strikes out two in the first and you can’t even hear yourself think.
-Timmy goes out to the mound and he strikes out Nomar to end the inning and Timmy had this, you know how pitchers move kind of quirky, they just sometimes do quirky things?
-So he struck out Nomar, and he used to have this habit of when he would walk off the mound he would look over his left shoulder.
+Timmy goes out to the mound and he strikes out Nomar to end the inning.
+Timmy had this, you know how pitchers move kind of quirky?
+They just sometimes do quirky things?
+So he struck out Nomar and he used to have this habit of when he would walk off the mound he would look over his left shoulder.
 But he really wasn’t looking at anything.
-And as he’s walking off the mound he’s looking over his left shoulder and it appeared from Nomar that Timmy was staring him down, but he wasn’t.
-And then right when he turned back, Nomar’s pointing at him and going, “F*** you’!”
+As he’s walking off the mound he’s looking over his left shoulder and it appeared from Nomar that Timmy was staring him down, but he wasn’t.
+And then right when he turned back Nomar’s pointing at him and going, “F*** you’!”
 And the cameras picked up the sequence and they showed it on ESPN that night, but that really never happened.
 Nomar thought he was trying to show him up, and Timmy was just glancing over his shoulder.

-So Timmy gets into the dugout, and the dugout at Fenway is so tiny, you’re on top of each other, and he’s walking up and down the dugout going, “Come on guys, let’s go!
+Timmy gets into the dugout and the dugout at Fenway is so tiny, you’re on top of each other.
+He’s walking up and down the dugout going, “Come on guys, let’s go!
 Just get me a couple of runs, we’re going to kick this guy’s ass!”
-So I’m going, are you kidding me man?
+So I’m going, are you kidding me, man?
 It’s like his first full year in the big leagues!

 Rick: I think we brought that philosophy (from Oakland), and I’ll backtrack.
 My first year in Oakland, the year before, Tony LaRussa and Dave Duncan had left to go to the Cardinals.
 Dave Duncan had this cabinet where he had all of his charts.
 And he had blank charts in this cabinet that were organizational charts.
 I learned so much indirectly from Dave Duncan because I saw his charts.
 And I’m going alright, I get it.
 If I fill this in and do the homework, here’s the answers of how you lay out a game plan.